NOAA/ESRL Physical Sciences Division

 Fax: (303) 497-6020

 Dr. Lesley L. Smith is a physicist in the University of Colorado's Cooperative Institute for Research in Environmental Sciences.
-Dr. Smith's research interests include climate diagnostics and variability on seasonal to centennial time scales, climate change, ENSO impacts, attribution of weather and climate-related extremes, chemistry climate interactions and climate modeling.
+Dr. Smith's research interests include climate diagnostics and variability on seasonal to centennial time scales, ENSO impacts, attribution of weather and climate-related extremes, chemistry climate interactions and climate modeling.